Justice and Development Party (Turkey): Criticism

-The party has also been criticized by Turkish and international LGBT rights groups including KAOS GL for homophobic statements made by some AKP politicians and for what they argue has become a repressive climate for LGBT rights in Turkey under the AKP.
-In 2002, Erdoğan said that "homosexuals must be legally protected within the framework of their rights and freedoms."
-However, commentators have argued the AKP has taken an increasingly hardline stance on LGBT issues since coming to power, which has been characterized variously as part of a general trend towards authoritarianism under the AKP or as motivated by Islamic and militant nationalist sentiments within the party.
-In 2017, Erdoğan stated that the principle of LGBT rights was "against the values of our nation" and in 2020 endorsed controversial anti-gay statements made by Muslim scholar Ali Erbaş which had received condemnation from some Turkish lawyers and human rights groups.
-In 2021, AKP deputy chairman and Interior Minister Suleyman Soylu declared LGBT people to be "perverts."
-Turkish constitutional law experts Sule Ozsoy Boyunsuz and Serkan Koybasi have described public statements on LGBT people made by AKP politicians as hate speech and contradicting the principle of Turkey's policy of secularism.
-Political scientist Mine Eder has argued that Turkey has experienced a backslide on acceptance and government anti-discrimination support for homosexuals under Erdoğan.
+The party has also been criticized by Turkish and international LGBT rights groups including KAOS GL for homophobic statements made by some AK Party politicians and for what they argue has become a repressive climate for LGBT rights in Turkey under the AK Party.
+In 2002 before his election, Erdoğan said that "homosexuals must be legally protected within the framework of their rights and freedoms."
+In 2011, AK Party Minister for Families and Social Policy Fatma Şahin said the AK Party government would be willing to work with LGBT rights groups to advance laws protecting Turkey's gay community.
+However, commentators have argued the AK Party has taken an increasingly hardline stance on LGBT issues since coming to power, which has been characterized variously as part of a general trend towards authoritarianism under the AK Party or as motivated by Islamic and militant nationalist sentiments within the party.
+In 2012, the AK Party voted against a proposal by the BDP to include legalization of same-sex marriage in the redrafted Turkish constitution and in 2013 blocked a research motion in the parliament of Turkey on having a parliamentary debate regarding LGBT rights.
+During the latter debate, AK Party MP Türkan Dağoğlu stated "Homosexuality is an abnormality.
+Same-sex marriages may not be allowed.
+It would cause social deterioration"; this prompted criticism from some opposition politicians.
+In 2017, Erdogan stated that the principle of LGBT rights was "against the values of our nation" and in 2020 endorsed controversial anti-gay statements made by Muslim scholar Ali Erbaş which had received condemnation from some Turkish lawyers and human rights groups.
+In 2021, AK Party vice chairman and Interior Minister Suleyman Soylu declared LGBT people to be "perverts."
+Turkish constitutional law experts Sule Ozsoy Boyunsuz and Serkan Koybasi have described public statements on gay people made by AK Party politicians as both constituting as hate speech and contradicting the principle of Turkey's policy of secularism.
+Political scientist Mine Eder has argued that Turkey has experienced a backslide on acceptance and government anti-discrimination support for homosexuals under Erdogan.